champion-sys/erpnext_quick_install/README.md

 # NOTE:

 Version 15 Compatibility is set to Ubuntu 22.04 LTS and above and Debian 12 only.
 Lower versions are not supported for version 15 installation due to dependency issues.
-Visit https://github.com/gavindsouza/awesome-frappe to learn about other apps you can install.

 If you encounter spawn error on socketio when running bench restart, run the following commands: